ObservationTable#

 Allowed selection criteria are interpreted using the following keywords in the selection dictionary under the type key.

-is a circular region centered in the coordinatemarked by the lon and lat keywords, and radius radius
+sky_circleis a circular region centered in the coordinatemarked by the lon and lat keywords, and radius radius

-object; the parameter name and interval can be specified using the keywords variable and value_range respectively; min = max selects exact values of the parameter; usesselect_range
+time_boxis a 1D selection criterion acting on the observation start time (TSTART); the interval is set via the time_range keyword; usesselect_time_rangepar_boxis a 1D selection criterion acting on any parameter defined in the observation table that can be casted into anQuantityobject; the parameter name and interval can be specified using the keywords variable and value_range respectively; min = max selects exact values of the parameter; usesselect_range

 In all cases, the selection can be inverted by activating the inverted flag, in which case, the selection is applied to keep all elements outside the selected range.